urbit/docs/docs/hoon/concepts.md

 [%clhp p=[%sand p=%ud q=2] q=[%sand p=%ud q=17]]
 ```

+The 2 and 17 have each been parsed as `%sand`-tagged `hoon`s, which
-To parse Hoon source into a hoon AST, use `ream` on a `cord`, e.g.:
+represent constant atoms.
+To parse Hoon source into a hoon AST, use
+`ream` on a `cord`, e.g.:

 ```
 (ream ':-(2 17)')